 Which many not…

-Seem like a big deal; however, we refer to this dilemma as a “double-edged sword” because there are many 40-year-olds out there who think they are in great physical condition simply because they actually haven’t had a physical in a while.
-Which means that when they decide to…
+It seems like a big deal; however, we refer to this dilemma as a “double-edged sword” because many 40-year-olds out there think they are in excellent physical condition simply because they haven’t had a physical in a while.
+This means that when they decide to…

 “Go for the Preferred Plus Rate”